Overview of the Examples

 - Unprofessional behavior can undermine learner trust and respect; consistently demonstrate professionalism and integrity.

-- Not setting a positive example can lead to potential conflicts; lead by example in all aspects of flight training and professional conduct.
+- Failing to set a positive example can lead to conflicts; lead by example in all aspects of flight training and professional conduct.

 Hazards Associated with Providing Flight Instruction

-- Inadequate monitoring of learners’ actions can create potential safety issues; closely monitor and provide timely feedback during flight.
+- Inadequate monitoring of learners' actions can pose safety risks; closely monitor and provide timely feedback during flight.

-- Not adhering to standard operating procedures (SOPs) increases the likelihood of accidents and non-compliance with regulations; enforce adherence to SOPs during all flight operations.
+- Failure to adhere to standard operating procedures (SOPs) increases the likelihood of accidents and regulatory non-compliance; enforce adherence to SOPs during all flight operations.

 Obstacles to Maintaining Situational Awareness During Flight Instruction